pdemarco83/diariorumbosur/wp-content/plugins/hl-twitter/readme.txt

 2. Default widget styling with the WordPress TwentyTen theme.

 == Changelog ==

+= 2014.1.18 =
+* New logo for WordPress 3.8 users
+* Added initial support translations!
+Please contact me via @Dachande663 if you wish to submit a translation
+* Added suppot for the latest Twitter API changes

 = 2013.1.25 =
 * Updated to Twitter 1.1 API